veltman/learninglunches/xmljson/README.md

 *Note on property names: you can use spaces in your property names if you really want to, like "vice president", but you should avoid it.  "vicePresident" or "vice_president" would be better, because if the data is going to end up used in code later, the spaces can be problematic.*

-Arrays are used for expressing a flat list of things (like sibling elements in XML), and objects are used for expressing specific details about something (like element attributes in XML).
-Put another way, arrays are used to express something where there might be more than one of that thing, and objects are used to express details about something where a given object would only have that detail once.
+An array is used for expressing a flat list of things (like sibling elements in XML), and an object is used for expressing specific details about one thing (like element attributes in XML).

 I could, for example, use an object to list cities, but because each property requires a name, I'd have to specify the number of them: